SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-serivce/README.md

       .orderBy`cosine_similarity(embedding, to_real_vector(${JSON.stringify(embedding)})) DESC`;
 ```

-The `cosine_similarity` call in the SQL statement is not default SQL.
+The `cosine_similarity` call in the SQL statement is not the default SQL.
 This is an added function by the HANA Cloud Vector Engine.

 👉 Extract the first result from the list `splits`: